DUI/OWI Charges Carry Serious Penalties

-Attorney Jeffrey Kippa of J. Kippa Law, LLC, understands how seriously the law takes OWI charges.
+Attorney Jeffrey Kippa and team of J. Kippa Law, LLC, understands how seriously the law takes OWI charges.
 An OWI offense would show up on a person’s record even if it is a first-time offense.
 Having a drunk driving citation or charge on your record can significantly impact your future.
 Employers and other organizations have access to these files, and a charge may harm a person’s future employment opportunities.

 Drunk Driving Charges Need A Qualified Attorney

 First-offense OWI charges can carry harsh penalties.
 If the OWI charge is a criminal offense, it may require a mandatory jail sentence.
 Every case is unique, and many factors can play a role in the consequences individuals face.